jju/jju.github.io/content/posts/240126-back-on-the-bike.md

 [^2]: That's not true.
 I don't like that I have had to replace a couple of tubes due to popping them from the high pressure I'm supposed to use.
 I don't like putting the (cheap) indoor tire on my wheel, and I don't like my poor pretty titanium bike not being out free on the road.

-All that said, I'm looking forward to taking my singlespeed winter bike out thtough the river valley for a couple of hours tomorrow.
+All that said, I'm looking forward to taking my singlespeed winter bike out through the river valley for a couple of hours tomorrow.
 That feels a bit more like real biking.